ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 ![Document tab](pictures/document-tab.png)

 The Document tab contains the following sub-menus and functions:
--	<b>Adjustment Documents</b> - shows you the list of adjusted documents that were previously created for this document;
+-	<b>Adjustment Documents</b> - shows you the list of adjustment documents that were previously created for this document;
 -	<b>Versions</b> - shows the versions of a document before and after any changes or adjustments were made;
 -	<b>Create New from Current</b> - creates a copy of the document.
 The new document will be with the current date, but it will contain the same data as in the original document;
 -	<b>Duplicate</b> - gives you the opportunity to create a duplicate of the original document which will have the status New and the opportunity to be changed.
-If you have a type of document that has a numerator, the duplicate creates a new number;
+If the document type which is being created has a numerator, the duplicate gets a new document number;
--	<b>Create Adjustment</b> - gives you the opportunity to create an adjustment document;
+-	<b>Create Adjustment</b> - creates an adjustment document;
--	<b>Create Adjustment to Zero</b> - allows you to create an adjustment document with values that resets all quantitative and value fields.
+-	<b>Create Adjustment to Zero</b> - creates an adjustment document with compensating values which adjust to zero all quantitative and amount fields.

 ## Relations tab
-In this tab, you can see generated, voided or transit sub-documents (if any) for the current document.
-You will also find the sub-documents that you can manually create for this document.
+In this tab, you can see the related documents such as the parent document and the generated, voided or transitional child documents (if any) of the current document.
+Here you will also find the Create Child Documents button which is used to manully create the sub-documents using the active document type routes.

 ![Relations tab](pictures/relations-tab.png)